See our Prohibited Purchasers Generally policy summary for a comprehensive discussion of this issue.

 - A person who is not a resident of the State of Illinois, with limited exceptions for law enforcement officers, security officers, or military personnel permanently assigned in Illinois.8

-In addition, DSP must deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to an existing order of protection prohibiting possession of firearms.9
+In addition, DSP must deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to a firearm-prohibiting protective order, including a Firearms Restraining Order.9 (Illinois refers to extreme risk protection orders as “Firearms Restraining Orders” or FROs).
+For more information about the Firearms Restraining Order process in Illinois, see the Disarming Prohibited Persons in Illinois page.
+For information about this policy more generally, see the Extreme Risk Protection Orders policy page.

-Illinois law also restricts sales to young people.
+Illinois law also imposes minimum age restrictions on firearms sold to young people.

-Firearm transfers by private sellers (non-firearms dealers) are not subject to background checks in Illinois, except at gun shows (see the Gun Shows in Illinois section for further information).
-See the Private Sales in Illinois section.
+Firearm transfers by unlicensed sellers (non-firearms dealers) are not subject to background checks in Illinois, except at gun shows (see the Gun Shows in Illinois section for further information), although unlicensed sellers are generally required to contact DSP to confirm the validity of a purchaser’s FOID card.
+See the Private Sales in Illinois section for more information.

 For information on the background check process used to enforce these provisions, see the Background Checks in Illinois section.